 The Southern veteran rhyme slanger is famous for his enormous collection of projects, almost all of which are layered with low-key stoner anthems that serenade with colorful instrumentals and breezy wordplay.
 The Indiana native is notable for his ferocious flows and vivid recollections of violence and crime, along with his ability to sing and craft fluent harmonies.

 Curren$y continues to feast on the echoed beat until his verse bleeds into the grizzly energy of Gibbs in the second verse of the track.
-Gibbs boasts with his chest heaved to the sky as he lyrically picks apart the epic setting Alchemist has composed.
+Gibbs boasts with his chest heaved to the sky as he lyrically picks apart the epic setting composed by Alchemist.
 The flow switch-up he employs just before the track concludes proves the wondrous ways Gibbs can manipulate the rhythm of his words.
 Given the abundance of clever rhymes, imagery and metaphors packed into the nearly three-minute serving, from a lyrical standpoint, the duo’s powerful verses set the bar high for the rest of the project.

 Along with the top-tier wordplay, the opening track introduces the rich and interactive vocal samples from films, interviews, news reports and several other outlets that are scattered across the album.
 At times, they directly interact with the rappers’ narrative verses.
 On the adrenaline-pulsing song “Saturday Night Special,” the two verses have quick interludes that are excerpts of interviews that intensify the mentality of each verse once they continue.